braianffernandez096-bripto/Threat-Hunting-Detection-Lab/docs/detection-strategy.md

-# 🔍 Threat Hunting Methodology
+# 🎯 Detection Strategy

 ## 📌 Overview

-Threat Hunting is a proactive cybersecurity practice focused on identifying malicious activity that may evade traditional signature-based detections.

-Rather than responding to alerts, Threat Hunting starts with a hypothesis and validates it through telemetry analysis, behavioral investigation, and evidence correlation.

-This laboratory follows a repeatable hunting methodology designed to simulate the workflow of a SOC Threat Hunter.
+Detection Engineering is the process of designing, validating, and continuously improving security detections that identify malicious behavior while minimizing false positives.

+Within this laboratory, each hunting case is used to create behavioral detections based on attacker techniques rather than static indicators.

+The objective is to transform observed attacker behavior into repeatable detection logic that can be used by a Security Operations Center (SOC).

 ---

-# 🎯 Hunting Objectives
+# 🎯 Detection Objectives

-- Identify attacker behavior through telemetry.
+- Detect attacker behavior rather than individual tools.
-- Validate suspicious activity using multiple data sources.
-- Develop behavioral detections.
+- Prioritize high-confidence detections.
 - Reduce false positives.
-- Improve detection coverage.
+- Improve analyst visibility.
-- Document findings and lessons learned.
+- Continuously validate and refine detection logic.
+- Align detections with the MITRE ATT&CK framework.

 ---

-# 🔄 Hunting Workflow
+# 🔄 Detection Engineering Workflow

-Every hunting case follows the same methodology.
+Every detection developed in this laboratory follows the same lifecycle.

 ```text
 Threat Hypothesis